trinker/gofastr/README.md

 power of **data.table** and **stringi** to quickly generate **tm** `DocumentTermMatrix` and `TermDocumentMatrix` data structures.

 In my work I often get data in the form of large .csv files.
+Additionally, most of the higher level analysis of text I undertake utilizes a TermDocumentMatrix or DocumentTermMatrix as the input data.
-The `Corpus` structure is an unnecessary step that requires additional run time. **gofastr** skips this step and uses **data.table** and **stringi** to quickly make the `DocumentTermMatrix` and `TermDocumentMatrix` data structures directly.
+Generally, the `Corpus` generation/structure is an unnecessary step that requires additional run time. **gofastr** skips this step and uses **data.table** and **stringi** to quickly make the `DocumentTermMatrix` or `TermDocumentMatrix` data structures directly.

 Table of Contents